Flux-driven Josephson traveling-wave parametric amplifier: Introduction

-The Josephson parametric amplifiers (JPA) belong to the class of the most useful tools in the toolbox of quantum technologies (see, e.g., \cite{Castellanos-Beltran2008,Clerk2010,Devoret2013}).
-However, the quantum-limited performance of these remarkable devices is often combined with rather limited bandwidth and small saturation power.
-The limitation of the bandwidth is primarily due to an amplifier cavity which otherwise enhances parametric interaction of the signal and the pump and, therefore, ensures large gain.
-By this reason, the JPAs operating on traveling microwaves, i.e. without cavity, are free from the gain-bandwidth trade-off and, therefore, are extensively explored in the last five years \cite{Yaakobi2013,OBrien2014,White2015,Macklin2015,Bell-Samolov2015,Zorin2016,Zorin2017,WenyuanZhang2017}.
-Moreover, the lack of cavity enables in these amplifiers a larger dynamic range.
+Josephson parametric amplifiers (JPAs) are among the most useful tools in the field of quantum technology (see, e.g., Refs. \cite{Castellanos-Beltran2008,Clerk2010,Abdo2011,Vijay2011,Flurin2012,Devoret2013,Eichler2014,Vool2016,Lecocq2017,Sivak2019}).
+However, the quantum-limited performance of these devices is often combined with a fairly limited bandwidth and small dynamic range.
+The limitation of the bandwidth is primarily due to an amplifier cavity that enhances the interaction between the signal and the pump, thereby ensuring a large parametric gain.
+For this reason, JPAs that are based on traveling microwaves (i.e., that have no cavity, and are thus free from the gain-bandwidth trade-off) have been extensively explored in the past several years. \cite{Mohebbi2011,Yaakobi2013,OBrien2014,White2015,Macklin2015,Bell-Samolov2015,Zorin2016,Zorin2017,Miano2018,WenyuanZhang2017} Moreover, the lack of a cavity enables a larger dynamic range in these amplifiers. \cite{OBrien2014}

-The traveling-wave JPA (TWJPA) generally have an architecture of a microwave transmission line made of periodically repeated sections including either single Josephson junctions \cite{Yaakobi2013,OBrien2014,White2015,Macklin2015}, or various types of SQUIDs \cite{Bell-Samolov2015,Zorin2016,Zorin2017,WenyuanZhang2017}.
-Most of these amplifiers operate in the four-wave mixing mode, i.e. when $\omega_s+\omega_i = 2\omega_p$, where $\omega_s$, $\omega_i$, and $\omega_p$ are the signal, idler and pump frequencies, respectively.
-This mode is possible due to the natural Kerr-like nonlinearity of the Josephson inductance $L_J$.
-This inductance has quadratic dependence on the current $I$, i.e. $L_J(I) =\left(1+ 0.5I^2/I_c^2\right)L_{J0}$, where $L_{J0} = \varphi_0/I_c$ is the linear (small-signal) inductance, $\varphi_0 = \hbar/2e$ is the reduced flux quantum, and $I_c$ is the critical current.
+The traveling-wave JPAs (TWJPAs) have an architecture of a microwave transmission line made of periodically repeated sections, including either single Josephson junctions \cite{Mohebbi2011,Yaakobi2013,OBrien2014,White2015,Macklin2015} or various types of superconducting quantum-interference devices (SQUIDs). \cite{Bell-Samolov2015,Zorin2016,Zorin2017,Miano2018,WenyuanZhang2017} Most of these amplifiers operate in the four-wave-mixing mode (i.e., when $\omega_s+\omega_i = 2\omega_p$, where $\omega_s$, $\omega_i$, and $\omega_p$ are the signal, idler and pump frequencies, respectively).
+This mode is possible due to the natural Kerr-like nonlinearity of the Josephson inductance $L_J= d\Phi(I)/dI$.
+This inductance, has a quadratic dependence on the reasonably small alternating current $I(t)$ (see, e.g., Refs. \cite{Yaakobi2013,White2015}):